 - Can kidney stones cause water retention?

-- Vitamin water kidney stones
+- Water intake and kidney stones

-- Distilled water for kidney stones
+- Best water for kidney stones

 - Talk to a nephrologist online for free